edhowland/pdf_pipeline/README.md

 ERb can be inwieldy.
 There are many attempts to improve it and/or replace it.
 Requires a Ruby developer to update.
+### Jinja

+Jinja is Python templating engine.

+Ref: 6

+#### Advantages

+Jinja seems to be full featured templating engine.
+It has sandboxes for security and escape moded for anti- XSS issues.

+#### Disadvantages

+It is for Python.
+It seems to not follow the indenting block style of Python.
+Not sure of advantages over WEb.